dahlsailrunner/knowyourtoolset-templates/templates/KnowYourToolset.BackEnd/Instructions.md

 ## Solution Structure
 All of the "concerns" below are contained in their own folders.

-### API
-This is the project that contains the API being developed.

 ### Business Logic
 This code represents the real logic of the application and some scaffolded code is included here as an example.
 You would replace this code with your own logic and classes, but you can follow the examples if you need to understand how all of the pieces fit together.